Creating and Importing Routers in Node.js

 Step 5: Use the Router in Your Application

-In your main application file (e.g., app.js), import and use the router you’ve created:
+In your main file (e.g., app.js), import and mount the router:

 // app.js